You’ve often wondered whether you could make a full-time income writing.

 Remote writers also enjoy a high degree of flexibility.
 They usually get to set their own schedules and even, to an extent, determine their own salary based on how much and often they want to work.

 Remote writing allows you to get creative and challenge yourself in new ways, too.
 Every day is a bit different, and there’s always room to learn and grow.Remote writing allows you to get creative and challenge yourself in new ways, too.
 Every day is a bit different, and there’s always room to learn and grow.
 Click To Tweet

 At the same time, remote writing isn’t all rainbows and unicorns.

 It requires a great deal of discipline, and some people find they don’t have the right temperament for it.
-If you’re not good at setting and sticking to a schedule or staying organized on your own, you may find that remote work is more stressful than it is rewarding.
+If you’re not good at setting and sticking to a schedule or staying organized on your own, you may find remote work more stressful than rewarding.

 When it comes to payments, remote writing can also be a volatile choice.
 The average freelance writer earns $10,000 or less per year and only does it as a side job.

 If you want to make this your full-time career, you can earn a decent living (average is about $40,000 per year), but it takes time to build up a clientele.
 It also takes a lot of effort to ensure you always have enough work to make ends meet.